‘Mississippi miracle’: Kids’ reading scores have soared in Deep South states

 “The school is trying to make the words way easier for kids,” said Joshua, 7.

 One challenge that comes with the emphasis on small-group intervention is the strain on scheduling and staffing.
 Literacy coaches from the state are helping the charter network strategize on how to reach all students.
-One resource the state can’t provide, says Lisa Giarratano, the dean of academic instruction at ReNEW, is time.
+One resource the state can’t provide, says Lisa Giarratano, the chief academic officer at ReNEW, is time.

 In a national climate where education debates are often polarizing, the three Gulf states passed their sweeping education reforms with bipartisan support, starting with Mississippi’s in 2013.
 Louisiana state Rep. Richard Nelson, a Republican who has championed literacy reform, said pointing to laws passed in other Deep South states made it easier for him to introduce legislation and “sell across party lines.”